Last updated

 This approach ensures that existing applications continue functioning without disruption, while developers can access new features when appropriate.

-1 Please note that the Demand API does not adhere to a strict semantic versioning schema, as it does not have distinct major or patch releases
+1 Please note that the Demand API does not adhere to a strict semantic versioning schema, as it does not have distinct major or patch releases.
+It also includes a Beta version for experimental purposes.

 Release cadence